 7. Get creative with online study tools

-Online study tools can simplify the way you organise your time and study by a large amount.
+Online study tools can simplify the way you organize your time and study by a large amount.
 Use these tools as best as you can by being creative.
-Modify everything so it fits your needs and wishes, especially when it comes to organising everything.
+Modify everything so it fits your needs and wishes, especially when it comes to organizing everything.
 You don’t need to write on paper—everything is available to you with online study tools.